fal-ai/dbt-fal/docsite/docs/dbt-fal/quickstart.md

 ---

 # Quickstart

 dbt-fal adapter is the ✨easiest✨ way to run your [dbt Python models](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/python-models).

-Starting with dbt v1.3, you can now build your dbt models in Python. dbt-fal provides the best environment to run your Python models that works with all other data warehouses!
+Starting with dbt v1.3, you can now build your dbt models in Python.
+However the developer experience with existing datawarehouse Python runtimes is not ideal.

+dbt-fal provides the best environment to run your Python models that works with all other data warehouses!
+This includes Postgres, Redshift which do not have Python support, as well as Bigquery, Snowflake which are too hard to work with.

 With dbt-fal, you can:

 - Build and test your models locally
 - Isolate each model to run in its own environment with its own dependencies
-- [Coming Soon] Run your Python models in the ☁️ cloud ☁️ with elasticly scaling Python environments.
+- Run your Python models in the [☁️ cloud ☁️](cloud/using_fal_cloud) with elasticly scaling Python environments and pay for only what you use.
-- [Coming Soon] Even add GPUs to your models for some heavier workloads such as training ML models.
+- Even add GPUs to your models for some heavy workloads such as training ML models. 🤖

 ## 1. Install dbt-fal

-`pip install dbt-fal[bigquery, snowflake]` *Add your current warehouse here*
+`pip install dbt-fal[bigquery, snowflake]` _Add your current warehouse here_

 ## 2. Update your `profiles.yml` and add the fal adapter

 Add another entry to `outputs` in your desired profile (below we've added `dev_with_fal`)

 ```yaml